-Perform this procedure to commission a single (standalone) heat pump.
-If the system is comprised of multiple standalone heat pumps, perform this procedure for each heat pump.

-- Open all of the hot water tap(s) in the building (don't forget the shower(s)) and supply cock(s) and valve(s) in the system. - Open the isolation valves fully on the cold, return and hot water branches to the storage tank(s) installed in a bank. - Open the cold water isolation valve on the cold water line to the storage tank(s). - Air will be forced out of the taps. - · Close each tap as water flows freely from it. - Check the pipe work for leaks. - Switch on the electrical supply at the isolating switch to the water heater and controller. - Set time/tariff control if required. - · Reset alarms.
+- Perform this procedure to commission a single (standalone) heat pump. - If the system is comprised of multiple standalone heat pumps, perform this procedure for each heat pump. - Open all of the hot water taps in the building (don't forget the showers) and supply cocks and valves in the system. - Open the isolation valves fully on the cold, return and hot water branches to the storage tanks. - Open the main cold water isolation valve. - Air will be forced out of the taps. - Close each tap as water flows freely from it. - Check the pipe work for leaks. - Switch on the electrical supply at the isolating switch to the water heater. - Set time/tariff control if required. - Reset alarms.
 Skip this step if there are no alarms.

-If the water heater is full of cold water, heating will commence unless the flow rate of the cold side or the temperature of the cold side or hot side is below the set point, in which case the auxiliary boost will operate, if installed.
+If the water heater is full of cold water, the fan will activate and heating will commence unless the ambient air temperature is below the ambient sensor set point, in which case the auxiliary boost will operate, if installed.